Rahulsharma0810/notes-rvsharma-com/Books/Atomic Habits.md

 - Success is the product of daily habits, not one-time transformations.
 - Small changes are initially unnoticeable (known as the "valley of disappointment").
 To see results, consistency is crucial; growth becomes exponential over time.
 - Goals set direction, but systems drive progress.
 Focus on the process, not just the outcome.
-- Layers of behavior change:
+- Layers of behaviour change:
     - **Outcomes:** What you achieve.
     - **Processes:** The actions leading to the outcome.
     - **Identity:** Who you believe you are or want to become (most important for lasting change).

-**The Four Laws of Behavior Change:**
+**The Four Laws of Behaviour Change:**

 ### 1. Make It Obvious (CUE)

 - **Habit scorecard:**
-    - List daily behaviors.
+    - List daily behaviours.
     - Label habits as positive, negative, or neutral.
     - “Unless you make the unconscious conscious, it will direct your life, and you will call it fate.”
 - **Implementation strategy:** Specify time and place for new habits (e.g., "I will read for 15 minutes at 6 a.m. in the bedroom").